Storage Unit Cost Calculator (2026)

 Unit SizeSquare FeetCubic FeetFitsStandard CostClimate-Controlled

-The 10×10 is the most popular size, accommodating a 1–2 bedroom apartment's contents.
+The 10×10 is the most popular size, averaging roughly $120/month nationally and fitting a 1–2 bedroom apartment's contents.
 Most people overestimate their needs — use our space calculator to determine the right size.
+Per square foot, a 5×5 averages about $1.40/sq ft versus $0.97/sq ft for a 10×30.

 Storage Costs by Major City

-Storage pricing varies dramatically by location.
-Here are average 10×10 unit costs in major U.S. cities for 2026:
+Storage pricing varies dramatically by location — major metros run well above the national average while the Sun Belt runs below it.
+Here are typical 2026 10×10 unit costs in major U.S. cities:

 City10×10 Standard10×10 Climatevs.
 National Avg